 There are two types of individuals commonly referred to Project Responsibility.
 The first is anyone under the age of 21 who has been charged with any of the following offenses: Unlawful Possession of an Alcoholic Beverage or Unlawful Possession of Marijuana; Possession of a Fake or Fictitious License; or anyone who is under 25 years of age charged with DWI or DWAI.
 The second typical referral is any adult charged with providing alcoholic beverages to minors at a private residence.

 - The Project Responsibility class is held from 9:00 a.m. – 1:00 p.m. at the Justice Center, 555 South State Street, Syracuse, NY 13202.
 Participants may be subjected to a security check.

-- Participants are asked to arrive by 8:50 a.m., and have a seat in the lobby inside the Visitor’s Entrance until Project Responsibility is announced.
+- Participants are asked to arrive no later than 8:50 a.m., and should have a seat in the lobby inside the Visitor’s Entrance until Project Responsibility is announced.

 - There are no public restrooms available during the class.
 Participants are required to use the public restroom on the first floor before and/or after attending the class.

 - A $100.00 admission fee in the form of cash or a certified check/money order made payable to Onondaga County STOP-DWI will be collected by the Project Responsibility facilitator.
 Personal Checks are NOT accepted.

 - Participants are responsible for bringing a pen to complete paperwork.
 A Certificate of Completion will be handed out at the end of the class.